Gabriel Moreno Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays' 3.83 team ERA ranks eighth across all MLB pitching staffs.
+- The Blue Jays have the sixth-ranked team ERA among all league pitching staffs (3.81).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (118 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 118 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.